 Abstract Nouns (phenomenons)

-Some icons represent a phenomenon.
+Some items represent a phenomenon.
 Phenomenons are technically nouns, but represent mostly abstract nouns.
 Abstract nouns can also be concepts where the understanding of the motif relies of cultural understanding or contextual interpretation.

 Security